programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 - Data not obtainable (by yourself)
 - Data with low price, or gratis

 This list is not exhaustive.
-In general, taking advantage of the power of the Internet, sharing data and reusing data is trendy.
-“Open Data” and “data-driven research” have been under the spotlight of academia and industries for the last several years.
+In general, researchers are keen to take advantage of the power of the Internet, by sharing and reusing data.
+Therefore, “Open Data” and “data-driven research” have been under the spotlight of academia and industries for the last several years.
 APIs are one of the growing areas of their movement.
 By accessing a wide range of a large amount of datasets, we can do much more than we could do before, which, as a consequence, leads to enormous change in our research practice, and hopefully more new discoveries and innovations.

-That was the quick theory on API.
-Now, let’s get our hands dirty with real exercises!
+In the following sections, we start our journey with API in real scinarios.

 # Europeana API
 The first API we will try is [Europeana](https://www.europeana.eu/).
 It is one of the biggest sources of information for cultural heritage in Europe.
 It collects data from museums, archives, libraries etc from all over Europe.
 Currently, it contains over 50 million objects.
 There are photos, paintings, books, newspapers, letters, sculptures, coins, specimens, 3D visualisations, and more.
-If you are humanity specialists, you can imagine what kind of interesting resources there can be.

 The goal of this section is to create a website which displays Europeana API data.
 To complete the task step by step, we learn how to register yourself with the Europeana API, to access API data with a web browser, to install XAMPP, to make a simple web page, and to develop another web page to show the API data.

-You could read through the documentation of Europeana APIs [here](https://pro.europeana.eu/resources/apis), but please do it later on your own and we now make a shortcut.
+You could read through the documentation of Europeana APIs [here](https://pro.europeana.eu/resources/apis), but it is recommended to do it after the tutorial.
+We now make a shortcut.

 {% include figure.html filename="EuropeanaAPIs.jpg" caption="Europeana API website" %}